harleypig/dotvim/docs/docker.md

 * Code Folding (uses Vim's default folding mechanisms)
 * Formatting (not specifically configured for Dockerfiles)
 * Snippets (not configured specifically for Dockerfiles)
+* Schema Validation (not applicable for Dockerfiles)
+* Documentation Tools (not configured specifically for Dockerfiles)
+* Debugging Support (not configured specifically for Dockerfiles)
+* Testing Tools (not applicable for Dockerfiles)
 * Version Control Integration (uses global Git integration)
 * Filetype Detection (handled by vim-polyglot)